 On September 3, 2018, the website of Dar Al-Ifta Palestine, the Palestinian fatwa institution, published an official statement by Jerusalem Mufti Sheikh Muhammad Hussein, in which he reiterated the fatwas banning both selling Palestinian land to "the enemies" and accepting compensation for land appropriated by Israel, and defining anyone who does so as an infidel and a traitor to Allah and the homeland.

-The reiteration of this position apparently comes against the backdrop of rumors and leaks that the U.S. intends to redefine the status of Palestinian refugees, with the aim of decreasing the number of people eligible for such status and transforming the Palestinian problem into a humanitarian issue to be resolved as part of President Trump's Middle East peace initiative, known as the Deal of the Century.
+The reiteration of this position was apparently in response to reports that Palestinian houses and properties are being sold to Israelis, an issue that greatly concerns the Palestinian Authority.
+It may also be a response to rumors and leaks that the U.S. intends to redefine the status of Palestinian refugees, with the aim of decreasing the number of people eligible for such status and transforming the Palestinian problem into a humanitarian issue to be resolved as part of President Trump's Middle East peace initiative, known as the Deal of the Century.